PDManalang/StudyNotes/TryHackMe/Cyber Security 101/05 Networking/6 TCPdump - The Basics.md

 - `tcpdump -i eth0 host example.com and tcp port 443 -w https.pcap` listen to eth0 and filter traffic exchanged with example.com that uses tcp port 443 (HTTPS traffic related to example.com).
 - `tcpdump -r traffic.pcap dst host 1.1.1.1 and arp` to get ip address host that's asking for MAC address of IP 1.1.1.1 (ARP protocol handles MAC address).
 - `tcpdum -r traffic.pcap port 53 -c 5` to get the hostname of the first DNS query (port 53 is used by default).

+## 6.4 Advanced Filtering
+- `greater LENGTH` filter packets that have a length greater or equal to the specified length.
+- `less LENGTH` filter packets that have a length less or equal to the specified length.
+- `man pcap-filter` manual page (as reference).

+### Binary Operations
+- `& (AND)` takes two bits and returns 0 unless both inputs are 1.
+- `| (OR)` take two bits and returns 1 unless both inputs are 0.
+- `!
+(NOT)` takes one bit and inverts it; an input of 1 gives 0, and an input of 0 gives 1.

+### Header Bytes
+- purpose is to be able to filter packets based on the contents of a header byte.
+- `proto [expr:size]` refer to the contents of any byte in the header.
+    - `proto` refers to protocol, such as `arp`, `ether`, `icmp`, `ip`, `ip6`, `tcp`, and `udp`.
+    - `expr` indicates byte offset, where 0 refers to first byte.
+    - `size` indicate number of bytes that interest us, can be one, two, or four (optional and is one by default).

+### Examples
+- `ether[0] & 1 != 0` takes that first byte in the Ethernet header and decimal number 1 and applies the `& (AND)`.
+It will return true if the result is not equal to the number 0.
+Purpose of the filter is to show packets sent to a multicast address.
+A multicast Ethernet address is a particular address that identifies a group of devices intended to receive the same data.
+- `ip[0] & 0xf != 5` takes the first byte in the IP header and compares it with hexadecimal number F. It will return true if result is not equal to decimal number 5.
+Purpose is to catch all IP packets with options.

+### TCP Flags
+- `tcp[tcpflags]` to refer to the TCP flags field. availabe to compare with:
+    - `tcp-syn` TCP Synchronize
+    - `tcp-ack` TCP Acknowledge
+    - `tcp-fin` TCP Finish
+    - `tcp-rst` TCP Reset
+    - `tcp-push` TCP Push
+- based on above, we can write:
+    - `tcpdump "tcp[tcpflags] == tcp-syn"` to capture TCP packets with only SYN flag set, while all other flags are unset.
+    - `tcpdump "tcp[tcpflags] & tcp-syn != 0"` to capture TCP packets with at least the SYN flag set.
+    - `tcpdump "tcp[tcpflags] & (tcp-syn|tcp-ack) != 0"` to capture TCP packets with at least the SYN or ACK flags set.